guillermooo/sublime-undocs/source/extensibility/macros.rst

     Recorded macros only capture commands sent to the buffer: window level commands, such as creating a new file, will be ignored.

-How to edit a macro
+How to Edit a Macro
 *******************

 Alternatively to recording a macro, you can edit it by hand.
 Save a new file with